 1. Paid results (Advertisements)

 If you search any term in Google and that term is used in Ad campaigns, then there are chances that you will be the first to show the ads.
-The advertiser generally publishes these ads to rank high on Google and tagged with sponsored or ad labels.
+The advertiser generally publishes these ads to rank high on Google and tag them with sponsored or ad labels.

 Google does this to differentiate between organic and paid results.

 While we see about 2-3 paid ads in Google search results, the one who paid the maximum bid will be shown first.
 However, it is not always accurate if your page has prosperous SEO and ranking keywords, and you can beat your competitive ads with a low bid.

 You don’t need to see ads for every search term in Google.
 It depends if any active ad campaign is running on that search term.